 What to See and Do in Cannon Beach:

-- While the town’s beach is absolutely beautiful, there’s tons of other ones that are worth checking out nearby as well.
-Consider heading to Hug Point State Park, with a waterfall you can walk right up to and sea caves to explore, or Short Sands Beach in Oswald West, probably the best spot on the entire Oregon Coast for surfing (or, if you’re a baby about cold water like me, watching other people surf!).
+For example, consider heading to Hug Point State Park, with a waterfall you can walk right up to and sea caves to explore, or Short Sands Beach in Oswald West, probably the best spot on the entire Oregon Coast for surfing.
+Or, if you’re a baby about cold water like me, watching other people surf!

-- One of my favorite memories from our trips to the Oregon Coast is having a campfire on Cannon Beach (just make sure there aren’t any fire restrictions in effect, which can sometimes be imposed through the fire season from July through September).
-Set up your camp chairs before sunset, roast some hot dogs over the fire, and enjoy one of Mother Nature’s most spectacular sunsets (just remember to bring a coat- it gets really chilly here at night!).
+• One of my favorite memories from our trips to the Oregon Coast is having a campfire on Cannon Beach.
+Set up your camp chairs before sunset, roast some hot dogs over the fire, and enjoy one of Mother Nature’s most spectacular sunsets.

-And pssst… please catch all the sunsets you can while you’re exploring this area– with its location along the west coast, they’re consistently some of the most gorgeous I’ve ever seen anywhere on the planet.
+And, regardless of what you do in Cannon Beach, please catch all the sunsets you can while you’re exploring this area.
+With its location along the west coast, they’re consistently some of the most gorgeous I’ve ever seen anywhere on the planet.

 What to Eat and Drink in Cannon Beach:

-- Start your morning at Sleepy Monk with excellent coffee and incredible homemade pastries.
-Just prepare for a wait- this little coffee shop is popular!
+• Start your morning at Sleepy Monk, which actually roasts their own coffee in town and offer incredible homemade pastries.
+Just prepare for a wait—this little coffee shop is popular!

-- Another one of our very favorite breweries is Public Coast, which has really unique brews (think peanut butter and jelly stout and fruit punch sours) and seriously good french fries.
+• Our favorite brewery along the Oregon Coast is Public Coast, which has really unique brews (think peanut butter and jelly stout and fruit punch sours) and seriously good french fries.
 Cozy up to their firepit with a pint and thank me later.

 Where to Stay in Cannon Beach: